 We also learn, what features a “good” team at Google—spoiler alert: being smart doesn’t suffice—, and why zero bullsh*t Lean is good product management.
 (If your backlog feels like a black hole, you want to listen to that podcast.)

 Last, but not least, we deconstruct Theranos’ precocious “founder” in an epic story.
-And we learn that the former Apple engineer who led the transition of the Mac to Intel processors, wasn’t consider a match for a Genius Bar job in an Apple store—at the age 54.
+And we learn that the former Apple engineer who led the transition of the Mac to Intel processors wasn’t considered a match for a Genius Bar job in an Apple store—at the age of 54.

 Welcome to the era of ageism and enjoy a great Sunday!

 Vanity Fair): Exclusive: How Elizabeth Holmes’s House of Cards Came Tumbling Down(via

 Nick Bilton discovers that Theranos’ precocious founder defied medical experts—even her own chief scientist—about the veracity of its now discredited blood-testing technology.
 She built a corporation based on secrecy in the hope that she could still pull it off.
 Then, it all fell apart.

 The New York Times): You’re How Old?
 We’ll Be in Touch(via